 Available vehicle categories: Cars & Estates, 4x4s, Vans & Trucks

 Our Preston branch page gives you all the information you need about opening hours and our car hire fleet while the map to the right-hand side of the page shows you the exact address of our city office.
 For your convenience, this office remains open seven days a week.
-A quick online price comparison lets you check out just how affordable our car hire in Preston is.
+Our website offers quick comparison between vehicle categories and shows just how affordable and easy it is to get a car hire in Preston.
 We make the reservation process quick and easy, simply call the booking hotline or download the Sixt apps for iOS and Android mobile devices.
 Your chosen category of car rental in Preston is guaranteed but we are unable to reserve specific makes of vehicles.
 We do, however, guarantee you a warm welcome when you collect your rental vehicle whether your contract is for one hour, a weekend break or longer.

 Our car rental in Preston fleet will have something to suit your party size and budget.
 Compact saloons are an economical choice for city driving while larger estates are perfect for families.
 The stunning Lancashire countryside around Preston is easily explored from the rugged comfort of a 4x4 while our selection of vans make a practical option if you have business materials to transport or are moving home in the city.
 Preston has a wide choice of religious and civil wedding venues so why not add the finishing touch to your special day with one of our luxurious self-drive wedding cars?
 All of our rental cars are supplied by trusted premium names such as BMW, Jaguar, Audi and Mercedes-Benz.
 It is also possible to hire a car adapted for different mobility needs.
 Choosing a Sat Nav from our attractive range of extras helps you navigate the city and countryside without getting lost while younger family members can travel safely in our child seats.
 Our range also includes attractive deals on additional drivers, unlimited mileage and extra insurance packages and we are always happy to welcome younger customers under 25.